 A dental implant is a metal device designed to replace missing teeth.
-The device is usually made out of titanium and is surgically placed into the jawbone where the tooth is missing.
+The device has many benefits and is usually made out of titanium and is surgically placed into the jawbone where the tooth is missing.

 Dental Implants Consultation

 Crowns and conventional bridges or dentures may not be your only options when replacing missing teeth.
 For some people, dental implants offer a smile that looks and feels very natural.
 Surgically placed below the gums over a series of appointments, implants fuse to the jawbone and serve as a base for individual replacement teeth, bridges or a denture.

 Implants offer stability because they fuse to your bone, a process called osseointegration.
 Integration of the implants into your jaw also helps your replacement teeth feel more natural, and some people also find the secure fit more comfortable than conventional substitutes.
 Candidates for dental implants must have healthy gums and adequate bone to support the implant.

 |•||Replace a missing tooth

 |•||Help support overdentures

 |•||Keep the look and feel of a real tooth where one is missing|

 The gum tissue is opened to expose the bone area where the implant will be placed.
 In situations where there is insufficient bone structure, bone grafting may be a recommended procedure.
 Once healthy bone material has been established, a special drill is used to prepare the bone to receive the implant.

 After the bone has been prepared, the implant is placed and the tissue is sutured.
 The healing process takes three to six months.
 This is the amount of time it usually takes the implant to become part of the lower jaw, commonly referred to as osseointegration.